Kwensiu/Rscoop/README_en.md

 <summary>Click to expand</summary>
 <br>

-Theoretically just PowerShell
+Theoretically just a PowerShell.

 Added automatic `scoop` prefix mode (toggleable)

-When entering Scoop commands, you can omit the `scoop` five letters and one space. ~~(WHAT?)~~<br>
+When entering Scoop commands, you can omit the `scoop` five letters and one space. ~~(WHAT?)~~ <br>

 ![Scoop Commands Input Field](docs/assets/images/CommandsInput.gif)

 **Note:**
 In some cases, the GUI cannot display certain error messages - this is a problem that occurs in various terminal-like interfaces.

 >Located on the "Doctor" page

 </details>

 ##